 The effort to lure gold into banks also will increase household savings, the lowest among emerging markets.
 Turkey’s savings rate is 12.7 percent compared with China’s 53 percent, according to a World Bank report.
 Raising the savings rate will reduce the amount banks have to borrow to fund their lending and enable them to make more loans.

-“We support the government’s drive to increase savings,” Galip Tozge, executive vice president for consumer banking at Istanbul-based Akbank TAS (AKBNK), part-owned by Citigroup Inc. (C), said in an interview.
+“We support the government’s drive to increase savings,” Galip Tozge, executive vice president for consumer banking at Istanbul-based Akbank TAS (AKBNK), part-owned by Citigroup Inc. (C:US), said in an interview.
 “Gold accounts will play an important role in this, as unregistered assets will come into the system.”

 The rise in gold prices in recent years added to the metal’s popularity.
 Spot gold, which traded at $1,711.38 an ounce on Oct.
 29, has climbed 9 percent this year, heading for a 12th consecutive annual gain, as investors bought bullion to protect against inflation.